End of support for Office 2010 is coming

 If you purchase an auto-renew subscription, your subscription starts when you complete your purchase.
 You can purchase auto-renew subscriptions from Office365.com, MicrosoftStore.com, iTunes®, and some other retailers.
 If you purchase a pre-paid subscription, your subscription starts when you activate your subscription and land on your My Account page.
 You can purchase pre-paid subscriptions from a retailer or reseller, or a Microsoft support agent.

 If you have an active Office 365 Home subscription, you can share it with up to five members of your household.
-Each household member you share your subscription with can use any of your available installs on their PCs, Macs, iPads, Android tablets, Windows tablets, iPhones® or Android phones, get an additional 1 TB of OneDrive storage, and manage their own installs from www.office.com/myaccount.
-1
+Each household member you share your subscription with can use any of your available installs on their PCs, Macs, iPads, Android tablets1, Windows tablets, iPhones® or Android phones1, get an additional 1 TB of OneDrive storage, and manage their own installs from www.office.com/myaccount.

 “The cloud” is a friendly way of describing web-based computing services that are hosted outside of your home or organization.
 When you use cloud-based services, your IT infrastructure resides off your property (off-premises), and is maintained by a third party (hosted), instead of residing on a server at your home or business (on-premises) that you maintain.
 With Office 365, for example, information storage, computation, and software are located and managed remotely on servers owned by Microsoft.
 Many services you use every day are a part of the cloud—everything from web-based email to mobile banking and online photo storage.
 Because this infrastructure is located online or “in the cloud,” you can access it virtually anywhere, from a PC, tablet, smartphone, or other device with an internet connection.